All Episodes

 So the left is willing to have one of their long-held theories blown through the smoke and water in order to establish this new conspiracy theory.

-Um in June of 2007, and here are the facts, U.S. officials say intelligence had revealed that Zirkawi and other members of Al Qaeda had set up a weapons lab in northern Iraq producing ricin and uh and cyanide.
+U.S. officials say intelligence had revealed that Zarkawi and other members of al-Qaeda had set up a weapons lab in northern Iraq producing ricin and cyanide.

-Michael O'Hanlin, uh military analyst with the Brookings institution, said here we had targets, we had opportunities, we had a country willing to support casualties or risk casualties after 9-11, and we still didn't do it.
+Michael O'Hanlon, a military analyst with the Brookings Institution, said, here we had targets, we had opportunities, we had a country willing to support casualties or risk casualties after 9-11, and we still didn't do it.

-Now the story points out that the military had drawn up strike plans three different times to take out Zirkawi's lab, but they were blocked each time by a White House who believed that any military action would undercut their efforts to build a coalition to take out Saddam's whole rotten regime.
+Now, the story points out that the military had drawn up strike plans three different times to take out Zarkawi's lab, but they were blocked each time by a White House who believed that any military action would undercut their efforts to build a coalition to take out Saddam's whole rotten regime.

-So the White House said, no, we're not gonna go in there, we're not gonna do a Clinton.
+So the White House said, no, we're not going to go in there.

-We're not gonna send cruise missiles into a camp when we're not even sure who's there, especially if it's Iraq, where we hope to build a coalition with the UN to take these guys out, the whole Iraqi regime.
+We're not going to send cruise missiles into a camp when we're not even sure who's there, especially if it's Iraq where we hope to build a coalition at the UN to take these guys out, the whole Iraqi regime.

-Now, the the left still spinning furiously out there, has advanced the theory that Bush's rush to war prevented us from killing Zarkawi in 2002.
+Now, the left, still spinning furiously out there, has advanced the theory that Bush's rush to war prevented us from killing Zarkawi in 2002.

 Now, as I just said, if you leave aside the notion that killing the terrorist at his lab would have been any or more successful than Clinton's effort to kill bin Laden with a cruise missile at his Afghanistan training camp, you have to notice here, folks, the flip-flop by the left immediately.